IJSComplexMatter/dtmm/doc/tutorial.rst

 Color Rendering
 '''''''''''''''

-Not all colors can be displayed on a sRGB monitor.
-Colors that are out of gamut (R,G,B) chanels are larger than 1. or smaller than 0. are clipped.
-For instance, a D65 light that gives (R,G,B) = (1,1,1)* intensity filtered with a 150 nm band-pass filter already has colors clipped at some higher values of intensities.
-These colors are more vivid and saturated at light intensity of 1.
+Not all colors can be displayed on an sRGB monitor.
+Colors that are out of gamut (R,G,B) channels are larger than 1. or smaller than 0. are clipped.
+For instance, a D65 light that gives (R,G,B) = (1,1,1)* intensity filtered with a 150 nm band-pass filter already has colors clipped at some higher intensities values.
+These colors are more vivid and saturated at a light intensity of 1.

 .. plot:: examples/color_bandpass_filter.py

    An example of color rendering of a D65 illuminant filtered with a band-pass filter.
 If the illuminant is too bright, color clipping may occur.

 Also, with sRGB color space we cannot render all colors, especially in the green part of the spectrum.
-For example, let us compute RGB values of a D65 light filtered with a band-pass filter between 500 and 550 nm.
+For example, let us compute the RGB values of a D65 light filtered with a band-pass filter between 500 and 550 nm.

 .. doctest::